TimoFlesch/TimoFlow-Neuralnets/Readme.md

 Helper function to evaluate the performance of a model and a wrapper to compute a confusion matrix (uses external funct.)

 ## timoflow/plot.py
-Some functions to plot error curves and confusion matrices
+Some functions to plot error curves and confusion matrices-->